-2017-09-05: According to the WHO Weekly Report dated 04 Sep 2017, Type A influenza (H1N1pdm and H3N2) continues to dominate the flu sickness with 89.2% of the reported cases.
-FutureFlu is extending the Prediction Model to H3N2, with emphasis on epitopes A-E in the H1 segment of the HA molecule of H3.
+According to the WHO Weekly Report dated 04 Sep 2017, Type A influenza (H1N1pdm and H3N2) continues to dominate the flu sickness.
+89.2% of the reported cases are affected by it.
+FutureFlu is extending the Prediction Model to H3N2, with an emphasis on epitopes A-E on the HA segment of H3.

 The A/Montana/04/2016 vaccine recommended by FutureFlu belongs to the same Clade 6B.1.
 It further supports the analysis by FutureFlu and the need for a new vaccine.